w3f/polkadot-registrar-challenger/README.md

-On judgement request, the challenger generates challenges for each specified account (email, etc.) of the identity and expects those challenges to be sent to the registrar service by the userfor verification.
+On judgement request, the challenger generates challenges for each specified account (email, etc.) of the identity and expects those challenges to be sent to the registrar service by the user for verification.
 Display names are verified by matching those with the display names of already verified identities and deciding on a judgement based on a [similarity ranking](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).